 It’s great to see that the report also focuses on the importance of content, rather than purely the design of the platform.
 Ultimately, content is king, and without fresh, engaging content that’s relevant to different segments of users, adoption will suffer.
 This year’s report concluded that the content audit, migration and on-going management was essential to each teams’ strategy, being picky about what to migrate and often re-writing legacy content to suit the needs of the new platform.
-Training for content editors and publishers is also a hot topic across the report, with many organisations training writers on how to publish content, but also how to write compelling creative copy that will keep employees engaged.
+Training for content editors and publishers is also a hot topic across the report, with many organizations training writers on how to publish content, but also how to write compelling creative copy that will keep employees engaged.

 At Unily, we work very closely with clients as part of our Grow phase to ensure their content strategy is working effectively and to train stakeholders on the intranet CMS.
 By reviewing what’s working and what’s not with analytics, we can then adjust the strategy going forward to ensure effectiveness.

 #9.
 The average team size is 14 core members

 The report also highlights that the average team size for intranet projects is around 14 members, ranging from 3 at Capital Power to 22 at both American Medical Association and eBay.
 These numbers reflect the core teams, rather than content editors or authors.
-Despite some organisations having around 30,000 employees, we found this team number to be surprisingly high.
-In our own experience, even for organisations with over 140,000 employees, the intranet team is less than 10 core members.
+Despite some organizations having around 30,000 employees, we found this team number to be surprisingly high.
+In our own experience, even for organizations with over 140,000 employees, the intranet team is less than 10 core members.
 We believe this may be down to the platform chosen.
 If working with an open-source, custom developed platform like eBay have done, the number of employees needed to manage the platform are substantially more.
 For our customers, teams can be smaller as the general performance, upkeep and support of the platform is managed by our team.

 How do you get the report?